ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 > [!primary]
 >
-> In order for a service provider (i.e. your OVHcloud account) to perform an SSO connection with an identity provider (i.e. your Azure AD), the essential part is to establish a mutual trust relationship.
+> In order for a service provider (i.e. your OVHcloud account) to establish an SSO connection with an identity provider (i.e. your Azure AD), the essential part is to establish a mutual trust relationship by registering the SSO connection in both services.
 >

 ### Azure AD Users and Groups